SimonLeclere/SimonLeclere/.github/ISSUE_TEMPLATE/Answer 4.md

 ---
-name: 'Answer 3 : White Island'
+name: 'Answer 3 : In peace'
 about: "(╯°□°）╯︵ ┻━┻"
-title: quiz|28|White Island
+title: quiz|548|In peace
 labels: ''
 assignees: ''